 - That the Lord and God possesses an exhaustive foreknowledge of all things potential as well as actual and that there is nothing God does not know.

-If you agree to this statement of faith and want to participate in the forum, then please contact Diane S. at the email address below or in group membership request in profile settings.
+If you agree to this statement of faith and want to participate in the forum, then please contact Diane S at the email address [email protected] or PM on forum.
 She is the administrator of the Evangelical Board and will grant you posting privileges for that board.

 Two more points